ryonakano/reco/README.md

 ![Screenshot](data/Screenshot.png)

-Useful when:
+Useful for:

-* you join a discussion and take your minutes later
+* Joining meetings and taking minutes later
-* you want to record talk with your friends or lover
+* Recording conversations with a friend or lover
-* you want to stream videos on the Internet
+* Streaming videos on the Internet

-Features Include:
+Features include:

 * Timed recording
-* Available format: AAC, FLAC, MP3, Ogg Vorbis, Opus and WAV
+* Available formats: AAC, FLAC, MP3, Ogg Vorbis, Opus, and WAV

 ## Installation

 ### For Users

 On elementary OS?
-Hit the button to get Reco:
+Click the button to get Reco on AppCenter:

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.ryonakano.reco)